 So I left the capital to move to Mandalay, and that makes a world of difference.
 You could describe Mandalay as more crowded than Yangon; there are a lot more mopeds for example, but the wide lanes (also in a checkerboard pattern like the capital) are still pleasant to walk around.
 Though I need to mention, the temperature I would describe as extremely hot.
 It really feels like an endurance test for my western body.
-I feel forced to stay in my room during the afternoon.
-Even I make a short walk in the street, I start sweating to death.
+I feel forced to stay in my room in the afternoon.
+Even when I only make a short walk in the street, I start sweating to death.

 People are more accustomed to tourists in Mandalay